antzm/data-science/statistics-intro.md

 ## Inferential statistics

-Inferential statistics on the other hand, not only uses the tools available to the decriptive statistics, but it goes further as it uses the available data from a sample, in oder to make inferences for a population, and also to predict future tendencies based on the available data.
+Inferential statistics on the other hand, not only uses the tools available to the descriptive statistics, but it goes further as it uses the available data from a sample, in order to make inferences for a population, and also to predict future tendencies based on the available data.

 > Inferential statistics is used by the Data Scientists.